Optimal-Gmoney/Informative-Path-Planning23/README.md

  ### Screenshot
 ![Image text](matlab-simulation-video.PNG)

-The visualization contains six figures in total, five of which are updated continuously.
+The visualization contains three figures in total, two of which are updated continuously.
 A description of each of the figures is described as follows:

 * Ground-Truth Map (top-left figure): shows the map that the mobile robot needs to explore, which it does not know anything about.
 *  Egocentric Map (top-middle figure): shows the map that the mobile robot updates as it explores the unknown map.